 Have you ever been injured?

 But then around 15 years ago while I was still in college, I got interested in racing flats – really the only minimalist shoes back in the mid 1990s.
-I wore flats from Nike and Saucony because they were light, and the thinking was: lighter shoes made you faster because you were carrying less weight, not because I knew there was any injury connection.
+I wore flats from Nike and Saucony because they were light, and the thinking was that lighter shoes made you faster because you were carrying less weight, not because I knew there was any injury connection.
 Soon I would realize there was more to running than just the shoe’s weight.
-Wearing them in 10K road races and the 10K part of the Olympic-distance triathlon was not all that uncommon, but when I started wearing them in longer races – half-marathon distances – I was warned by coaches that I better be careful.
+Wearing them in 10K road races and the 10K part of the Olympic-distance triathlon was not all that uncommon, but when I started wearing them in the longer races, such as half-marathon distances, I was warned by coaches that I had better be careful.

-Around the same time I also began using a heart rate monitor, and not just wearing it to see how high my heart rate could get but actually using it to train and recover properly.
-I remember wearing it shirt-less during my days training under the hot Miami sun – the strange looks from others was common – and the mold that grew on the transmitter back then if you didn’t clean them well was enough to make some within a few feet consider a Hazmat suit.
+Around the same time, I also began using a heart rate monitor, and not just wearing it to see how high my heart rate could get but actually using it to train and recover properly.
+I remember wearing it shirt-less during my days training under the hot Miami sun – the strange looks I received from others was common.
+The mold that grew on the transmitter back then if you didn’t clean them well was enough to make some people within a few feet consider a Hazmat suit.

 Interestingly though, the injuries started to subside.
 Not only that, but new injuries didn’t appear.
 I was getting faster and able to train longer and harder, eventually moving my way up to racing several half-Ironman distances each season.
 I soon qualified and raced in the Hawaii Ironman in 1996.